census-ecosystem/opencensus-scala/elastic4s/README.md

 ### Tracing

-The `TracingHttpClient` starts a new span either from the passed in parent span or without a parent span.
+The `TracingElasticClient` starts a new span either from the passed in parent span or without a parent span.

 When the request to elasticserarch completes or fails the span is ended with a proper status which fits to the http response code.